Hinkley Point C nuclear power station: 2010s

 The UN, under the Convention on Environmental Impact Assessment in a Transboundary Context, ordered the Department for Communities and Local Government to send a delegation to face the committee in December 2014, on the "profound suspicion" that the UK failed to properly consult neighbouring countries.

 In September 2014, news leaked that "discussions with the UK authorities have led to an agreement.
 On this basis, vice-president Almunia will propose to the college of commissioners to take a positive decision in this case.
 In principle a decision should be taken within this mandate" with a final decision expected in October 2014.

-On 8 October 2014, it was announced that the European Commission had approved the project, with only four commissioners voting against the decision.
+In October 2014, the European Commission approved the project, with only four commissioners voting against the decision.
 The European Commission adjusted the "gain-share mechanism" whereby higher profits are shared with UK taxpayers.

 In June 2015, the Austrian government filed a legal complaint with the European Commission on the subject of the state subsidies.
 In September 2020, the court confirmed the aid approved by the commission.

 In September 2015, EDF admitted that the project would not be completed by 2023, with an announcement on the final investment decision expected in October 2015.
 Earlier plans to announce Areva and 'other investors' were dropped: "in order to have speed, in the first phase EDF and the Chinese will be the investors".
 A report by the IEA and NEA suggests privatization as one of the causes for British nuclear power being more expensive than nuclear power in other countries.

 In February 2016, EDF again delayed a final investment decision on the project, disclosing that the financial agreement with CGN was yet to be confirmed.
 EDF, which had recently reported a 68% fall in net profit, was still looking at how it would finance its share of the project.
 With EDF's share price having halved over the preceding year, the cost of the Hinkley Point C project now exceeded the entire market capitalisation of EDF.
 EDF stated that "first concrete", the start of actual construction, was not planned to begin until 2019.